Our philosophy is to allow nature and seasonal variation to be expressed in the wines; the wines being a direct reflection of the vineyard.

 Pierrepoint Pinot Noir

 Our first vintage of Pinot Noir in 2002 came off the vines on Anzac Day, the 25th April.
-Over the years, harvest has occurred later in the season and mid to late March has become the norm.
+Over the years, harvest has occurred earlier in the season and mid to late March has become the norm.
 The fruit is generally picked at 13.5% beaume depending on the levels of acid and the flavours found in the fruit.
 The majority of the pinot noir is de-stemmed (a small proportion is fermented as whole bunch) and fermented in open vats.
 Utmost attention is given to the juice during fermentation including regular plunging to encourage maximum colour extraction.
 The wine is then very gently pressed and placed into a balanced proportion of new and old French oak; 30%, on average, being new French oak barrique barrels from the Burgundian forests.
 Maleolactic fermentation occurs naturally once the temperature increases after which the wine is lightly sulphured.
 The pinot remains in oak for the majority of the year.
 The finished wine is selected from the best blend of barrels, generally being bottled prior to the next harvest and released approximately 6 months later.

 Pierrepoint Nick’s Pick Pinot Gris